 Organizing and orchestrating a funeral requires a variety of time-sensitive tasks and extensive knowledge of the deceased.
-If you're in charge of planning a funeral by yourself or with a small group of people, a checklist of duties helps keep matters in order and on track.
+If you're in charge of planning by yourself or with a small group of people, a funeral checklist of duties helps keep matters in order and on track.

 Funeral plans include everything from burial permits to what the departed wears.
 Keep all the important information in one place with this funeral planning checklist.
-Click on the image, then download and print a copy for personal use.
-If you encounter any problems, this guide has helpful tips and tricks.
+From documentation to burial details and funeral details, this organizational list covers every aspect of planning a funeral from death to final resting place.
+Click on the image of the checklist, then download and print a copy for personal use.
+If you encounter any problems, use an Adobe guide which has helpful tips and tricks.

 When you plan a funeral, you have a lot of information to remember and share with friends and family.
 Keep all this information in one place to make sure it doesn't get lost in the shuffle.
+Even if you hire a professional planner or use services provided by a funeral director, the checklist serves as your guide to which question you need to ask during consultations.
 The funeral planning checklist has several key features to help you stay organized:

-- Three sections which group duties into each aspect of the funeral.
+- There are three sections which group duties into each aspect of the funeral.